Why You Should Clean Your Dog's Ears

 Dog's ears have an optimal pH balance.
 When ears are in this optimal pH range, dogs are less likely to get ear infections, yeast infections, or contract ear mites.
 However, modern commercial food and chemicals can disrupt the pH balance in a dog's ears, so dogs need help restoring this delicate balance.

-That's where a natural, alcohol-free ear wash comes in.
+That's where an alcohol-free ear wash comes in.
 Ear wash solutions can remove wax and dirt, deodorize ears, reduce painful swelling, prevent ear infections, and restore the ear's pH balance.
 Most prescription ear wash formulas contain alcohol and preservatives that can dry out a dog's ear and cause pain, so double check the ingredients on the label.
-Wondercide's All Ears Wash is formulated by a holistic veterinarian and contains no harsh chemicals, artificial preservatives, artificial colors, artificial fragrances or alcohol.
+Wondercide's All Ears Wash is formulated by a holistic veterinarian and contains no artificial preservatives, artificial colors, artificial fragrances, or alcohol.
 It has a great minty fragrance that deodorizes your dog's ears while gently cleaning them!

 How to Clean Your Dog's Ears